goschtl/zope/megrok.quarry/trunk/README.txt

 Skins, layers and grok, oh my!
 ------------------------------

-As mentioned, Grok 0.9dev has no notion of skins or layers.
+Megrok.quarry implements the notion of skin and layers.
 The quarry.View grokker recognizes the quarry.layer directive.
 This directive is both a module level and class level driective.